Swifty1235/100DaysSwiftUI/README.md

 ## About the Challenge

 The "100 Days of SwiftUI" challenge is a comprehensive guide to mastering SwiftUI, designed by Paul Hudson.
 It covers everything from the basics of Swift to advanced SwiftUI features, with each day providing new lessons and coding exercises.
+The course is updated for iOS 17, requiring Xcode 15.3 or later.

 ## Repository Structure

-- **Day 1-10**: Basics of Swift
-- **Day 11-20**: SwiftUI Essentials
-- **Day 21-30**: Working with Data
-- **Day 31-40**: Accessibility and Animations
-- **Day 41-50**: Advanced SwiftUI
-- **Day 51-60**: Integrating SwiftUI with UIKit
-- **Day 61-70**: Swift Package Manager and Modular Design
-- **Day 71-80**: Building Custom Components with SwiftUI
+- **Days 1-14**: Introduction to Swift – Covers the fundamentals of the Swift programming language.
+- **Day 15**: Consolidation I – Review and reflect on the first 14 days of learning Swift.
+- **Days 16-24**: Starting SwiftUI – Begin building real SwiftUI apps using the basics learned.
-- **Day 81-90**: Performance and Optimization
+- **Day 25**: Consolidation II – Review and reflect on projects completed so far.
-- **Day 91-100**: Capstone Projects

-## How to Use This Repository

-Feel free to explore the code for each day's challenges.
-Each folder is named according to the day and contains all relevant files and notes.
+- **Days 26-34**: Expanding Your Skills – Develop SwiftUI skills in new directions with additional projects.
+- **Day 35**: Consolidation III – Review and take on a project of your own.
+- **Days 36-46**: Scaling Up to Bigger Apps – Push past the basics to start building bigger apps.
+- **Days 47-48**: Consolidation IV – Review previous projects and explore new topics.
+- **Days 49-59**: Focus on Data – Learn how to send, retrieve, and store data in SwiftUI apps.
+- **Days 60-61**: Consolidation V – Reflect on data-focused projects and prepare for new challenges.
+- **Days 62-76**: Filters, Maps, and More – Integrate code from frameworks outside of SwiftUI, including Core Image and MapKit.
+- **Days 77-78**: Consolidation VI – Review UIKit and SwiftUI integration.
+- **Days 79-94**: Controlling UI Flow – Build larger apps and explore user interaction techniques.
+- **Day 95**: Consolidation VII – Reflect on major projects and tackle a fresh challenge.
+- **Days 96-99**: One Last Project – Cover final tips and techniques, including optimizing for iPad.
+- **Day 100**: Wrap Up – Final exam and epilogue to see how much you remember from the entire curriculum.

 ## Contributing